-When will the new Forza Motorsport be released?
-Features, next-gen, more | Dexerto.com
+Forza Motorsport for Xbox Series X: Features, game engine, release date - Dexerto

 Forza Motorsport teaser trailer

-Usually, a trailer will be shown off at the annual E3 event, as is tradition for Microsoft Studios – the game's publisher.
-Back in 2018, the Forza Horizon 4 trailer was played at the presser, but it seems that this won't be occurring with Forza Motorsport.
+Usually, a trailer will be shown off at the annual E3 event, as is tradition for Microsoft Studios.
+Back in 2018, the Forza Horizon 4 trailer was played at the presser, but it seems that this won’t be occurring with Forza Motorsport.

 However, with E3 canceled due to the current global situation, the trailer for Forza has instead been released online.
-While not giving us too much information, the minute-long teaser trailer does give hints towards new game modes, tracks and some of the cars that feature in the upcoming Forza Motorsport.
+While not giving us too much information, the minute-long teaser trailer does give hints towards new game modes, tracks, and some of the cars that feature in the upcoming Forza Motorsport.

 The annual conference, bringing together developers and fans from almost every corner of the industry, was set to take place between June 9 and June 11.
 With that said, it was impossible for E3 to take place during the crisis.